Centrality-Based Traffic Restriction in Delayed Epidemic Networks: Epidemic containment by traffic volume optimization at community levels

-is considered a convex problem if all the functions $f_0,\ldots,f_q$ are convex and all the equality constraints $h_1,\ldots,h_r$ are affine \cite{boyd2004convex}, then problem \eqref{prob:opt1} does not fall into the category of convex problems.
+This problem is considered a convex problem if all the functions $f_0,\ldots,f_q$ are convex and all the equality constraints $h_1,\ldots,h_r$ are affine \cite{boyd2004convex}.
+According to this definition, the problem \eqref{prob:opt1} does not fall into the category of convex problems.
 Hence, some modifications need to be implemented on the original optimal problem \eqref{prob:opt0}.
 In this regard, an approximation of the performance has been offered by \cite{ghaedsharaf2018performance} which converts the product of non-convex trigonometric functions to a linear function of $\mathcal{A}$ and its inverse.
 Using this approximation, the network performance will be,